digital-futures-academy/airport-challenge/my-approach/my-approach.md

 Extended Acceptance Criteria:
 ---------

-As an air traffic controller
+As an air traffic controller;
-To ensure safety
+To ensure safety;
-I want to prevent takeoff when weather is stormy
+I want to prevent takeoff when weather is stormy;

-As an air traffic controller
+As an air traffic controller;
-To ensure safety
+To ensure safety;
-I want to prevent landing when weather is stormy
+I want to prevent landing when weather is stormy;

-As an air traffic controller
+As an air traffic controller;
-To count planes easily
+To count planes easily;
-Planes that have landed must be at an airport
+Planes that have landed must be at an airport;

 #### Nouns and verbs